-3 Data Preparation
+3 Data preparation

-5 3.1 Construction of Databases
+3.1 Construction of databases

-To study the stability and variability of DNB observed radiances, we constructed time series of DNB radiance at fixed locations.
+To study the stability and variability of DNB-observed radiances, we constructed time series of DNB radiance at fixed locations.
 For each study domain, we compiled a database containing DNB radiance, four VIIRS infrared channels, the VCM, and several geometric variables (satellite zenith angle, satellite azimuth angle, lunar zenith angle, and lunar azimuth angle).
-Each dataset was configured as an $M \times N \times T$ temporal stack of two-dimensional spatial arrays where M and N are the latitudinal and longitudinal dimensions of the domain and T is the number of satellite overpasses for the domain accumulated over the 18-month period.
+Each dataset was configured as an $M \times N \times T$ temporal stack of two-dimensional spatial arrays whereby M and N are the latitudinal and longitudinal dimensions of the domain and T is the number of satellite overpasses for the domain accumulated over the 18-month period.

-The VIIRS data for a given study domain were co-registered using the nearest-neighbour interpolation method.
-While nearest-neighbour interpolation ignores the effects of the point spread function for each detector, it is used to avoid blending observations.
-The remapping is a source of error for this study but is necessary to create timeseries at each pixel.
-An analysis conducted on other interpolation techniques (e.g. bilinear, cubic spline), not presented here, indicates that they mask, but do not remove, some of the error that is attributable to interpolation.
-The interpolation process results in a database containing timeseries for each VIIRS dataset at each pixel in our study domains.
+The VIIRS data for a given study domain were coregistered using the nearest-neighbor interpolation method.
+While nearest-neighbor interpolation ignores the effects of the point-spread function for each detector, it is used to avoid blending observations.
+The remapping is a source of error for this study but is necessary to create time series at each pixel.
+An analysis conducted on other interpolation techniques (e.g., bilinear, cubic spline), not presented here, indicates that they mask, but do not remove, some of the error that is attributable to interpolation.
+The interpolation process results in a database containing time series for each VIIRS dataset at each pixel in our study domains.

-3.2 Applying the VIIRS Cloud Mask
+3.2 Applying the VIIRS cloud mask

 When developing robust baseline statistics on terrestrial artificial light source variability, we must consider only pixels observed under cloud-free and low-aerosol conditions.
-To this point, Figure 1 shows a relatively cloud-free image of the San

-Francisco Bay Area on 23 February 2015 (left) and a cloud-contaminated image from the same area on 27 January 2015, both collected at approximately 0200 local time.
+To this point, Fig. 1 shows a relatively cloud-free image of the San Francisco Bay Area on 23 February 2015 (left) and a cloud-contaminated image from the same area on 27 January 2015, both collected at approximately 02:00 LT.
 Both dates correspond to nights when moonlight was not contributing to the DNB imagery.
-The cloud-free image shows significant structure in the terrestrial light field with population centres, roads, and bridges easily discerned.
+The cloud-free image shows significant structure in the terrestrial light field, with population centers, roads, and bridges easily discerned.
 The cloud-contaminated image, on the other hand, gives only a rough impression of the shape of the emission sources.
-Note also the character of the surface lighting-sharply defined with significant spatial heterogeneity in the clear case, while dampened and blurred in the cloudy case.
-These impacts can be thought of as an extreme example of how atmospheric aerosol impacts the brightness and structure of artificial lights on a significantly reduced scale-forming the premise for the use of surface lights for atmospheric property retrievals.
+Also note the character of the surface lighting - sharply defined with significant spatial heterogeneity in the clear case, while it is dampened and blurred in the cloudy case.
+These impacts can be thought of as an extreme example of how atmospheric aerosol impacts the brightness and structure of artificial lights on a significantly reduced scale - forming the premise for the use of surface lights for atmospheric property retrievals.
 Given the high sensitivity of DNB radiances to the presence of cloud, we must be careful to remove as much cloud contamination as possible so as not to bias the statistics.